emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

     puts("splat!");

-at the point in ``buckets_scan`` where the splatting of a weak reference is detected, we can see this happening:
+at the point in :c:func:`buckets_scan` where the splatting of a weak reference is detected, we can see this happening:

 .. code-block:: none